-Family Day is recognized in seven Canadian provinces in February.
+Family Day is recognized in six Canadian provinces in February.
 It creates a much-needed long weekend break during the cold, dark stretch of winter.
 While not everybody gets the day off work, lots of families use this relatively new holiday as a chance to relax and play together.

 But maybe it’s time to start a new Family Day tradition.
 Let’s spend some time thinking about the family members that Threads of Life supports.
 Families who may be grieving the death or injury of a loved one through a workplace tragedy, or who are dealing with occupational disease.
 Families who woke up one morning thinking that their day was going to be the usual, only to find out that a loved one either did not come home from work, or came home injured.
 Families whose lives have been forever changed.
 Families who used to spend Family Day together celebrating with each other, and now can’t because of a workplace tragedy.
 Families who never thought this could happen to them.
 It can and sadly, it still does.
 On a day that celebrates families, let’s spend some time thinking about the families who are not able to celebrate.

 Let’s offer help to these families on Family Day.
 A donation of $100 would help accommodate one family for one night at one of four Family Forums held across the country.
 An opportunity for healing and sharing that is so important after a workplace tragedy.